A DELICIOUS DESSERT FOR YOUR ISLAND PĀ`INA

 Here is a taste treat that will brighten the dessert tray at any event...and one that encourages the sharing of adventures in travel and cuisine.
 You may already know the taste of lilikoi because this is the Hawaiian name for passion fruit [passiflora edulis forma flavicarpa].
 Don't be put off by all the seeds in the tart fruit; they are edible.
 During my two decades in the Islands, one of my favorite drinks was a mix of orange and lilikoi juices.
 In Hawai`i, the best way to ensure your canned drink is cool at a brown-bag lunch is to freeze the can overnight.

 Auntie Beth's Lilikoi Pie

-As with all of the recipes I share, the portions of ingredients can be adapted to your taste and your supplies.
+As with all of the recipes I share, portions of ingredients can be adapted to your taste and your supplies.